cultuurnet/uit-documentatie/content/content-management/latest/uitpas/uitpas-event_cardsystems.md

 ## Response

-If succesful, this method returns a `200` response code and the JSON-LD document in the response body.
+If succesful, this method returns a `200` response code and a JSON-LD document in the response body.

 **Example response**